 Applied commerce education (ACE) consists of an optional cluster of courses for high school students interested in pursuing a future career in a commerce-related field such as economics, entrepreneurship, business, marketing, technology, or finance.
-Teacher Certification for this discipline is a Bachelor of Education with a major in Business Education.
-It should be noted that teachers who hold a Bachelor of Education with a major in Business Education do not have the required qualifications to teach a technical-vocational cluster.
+Each of the individual courses is also an excellent option for any student wanting to understand more about their role in our global economy.
+The 14 course offerings in the applied commerce area allow students to develop the skills needed to be effective business leaders, innovators, citizens, consumers, and employees.